jnlandu/optim/README.md

 <img src="imgs/high_5th.png" alt="comparison 1">

-<figcaption>Comparison of the full gradient descent with the SGD with momentum and switch variants: plots of the errors of the objective vs iterations for 1)
-low correlated data and 2) higher correlated data.</figcaption>
+<figcaption>Comparison of the full gradient descent with the SGD with momentum and switch variants: plots of the errors of the objective vs iterations for higher correlated data.</figcaption>

 </figure>